moka-guys/dnanexus_wes_congenica_sftp_upload/README.md

 ## What does this app output?

-A log file which records if the samples selected were uploaded successfully to the SFTP
+A log file which records if the samples selected were uploaded successfully to the SFTP will be uploaded to a folder called congenica_logs in the DNANexus runfolder

 ## This app was made by Viapath Genome Informatics